 Fibromas are generally asymptomatic and are often detected at palpation during routine gynaecologic examination.
 Tumours can reach a large size at presentation.

-On ultrasound, fibromas most commonly manifest as solid, hypo-echoic masses with sound attenuation.
-As such, they may appear similar to (or difficult to distinguish from) a pedunculated subserosal uterine fibroid.
+On ultrasound, fibromas most commonly manifest as solid, hypoechoic masses with ultrasound beam attenuation.
+As such, they may appear similar to a pedunculated subserosal uterine fibroid.

 However, the sonographic appearance can be variable and some tumours can rarely have cystic components.